garychou/postindustrial/docs/year-5.md

 **C:** Sometimes that can come off as a very transactional thing.
 But networks that are robust stay robust through use—you’re giving the network things it wants, but you’re also asking it for things you want.
 As long as exchanges are flowing through it, the network stays alive.

-<Quote2 cite="Christina">As long as exchanges are flowing through it, the network stays alive.</Quote2>
+<Quote2 cite="Chris">As long as exchanges are flowing through it, the network stays alive.</Quote2>

 **G:** Learning to understand that you have to cultivate this system alongside the creation of your thing is also part of the challenge.
 Creating the thing is hard enough as it is.
 Back to the idea of working in the real world, it’d be hard to practice cultivating a network if you were working on a fake project.